 Stanford University Libraries have partnered with the Bibliothèque nationale de France (BnF) for the magnificent bilingual portal French Revolution Digital Archive/ Archives numériques de la Révolution française (FRDA/ANRF).
 There are two main sections, the digital edition of the Archives parlementaires for the years 1787-1794, and Images of the French Revolution.
 For some reason I thought these images came from the Institut d’Histoire de la Révolution Française (IHRF).
 A reshuffling of its materials has made the website of this research institute at present rather confusing.
 For some years after 1794 the IHRF offers at least links to digitized versions of the Bulletin des lois (1795-1799, 1804 and 1806).

 For reasons of copyright the FRDA portal contains only those volumes of the Archives parlementaires published before 1914.
 The series started as a governmental initiative but soon scholars took over the project.
 The editions give us in chronological order not only parliamentary deliberations, but also the full text of letters, reports and accounts of events by journalists.
 The 82 volumes now available online deal with the period from May 5, 1789 until January 4, 1794, and are supplemented by a list of the remaining volumes for 1794.
 You can use a free text search, but also narrow your searches to particular periods and persons.
 Further limits can be set to a particular volume, assembly, reports of séances (sessions) or other resources, and even to people surrounding a particular person.
+ARTFL offers for the Archives parlementaires a separate search interface for working with the Philologic4 tool for philological research.

 At the FRDA portal you can follow not only the deliberations of the representatives, but it is also possible to read online a number of cahiers de doléances in the edition of the first six volumes of the Archives parlementaires.
-The website of the Archives de France have created a very useful overview of online resources, with for example at four archives départementales digitized cahiers de doléances [for the AD Charente at Angoulême, AD Haute-Loire (Le Puy-en-Vélay), AD Maine-et-Loire (Angers) and AD Hautes-Pyrénées (Tarbes).
+The website of the Archives de France contains a very useful overview of online resources [updated link], with for example at four archives départementales digitized cahiers de doléances [for the AD Charente at Angoulême, AD Haute-Loire (Le Puy-en-Vélay), AD Maine-et-Loire (Angers) and AD Hautes-Pyrénées (Tarbes).
 At WikiGenWeb is an overview of digitized records in French departmental archives, with also digitized cahiers de doléances at the AD Tarn (Albi), AD Loire-Atlantique (Nantes), AD Nièvre (Nevers; série 1 L 161-162) and AD Saône-et-Loire (Mâcon).
 I hesitated to give you here the full links, but at some websites the actual links are not easily spotted.
 Of course you can go to Gallica to find much more, but it is good to see these primary sources in their original settings.
 Viewing the original documents helps you to appreciate the value of later scholarly editions.
 For some subjects there are separate critical editions in print of cahiers de doléances.

 The Bibliothèque nationale de France offers within its Gallica digital library a fine selection Essentiels du droit, with in its first section sources législatives et réglementaires.
 For the French Revolution you can find such series as the official Bulletin des lois de la République Française, available from 1789 to 1931, the Collection Duvergier with laws, decrees and ordinances from 1788 to 1938, and the Recueil général des anciennes lois françaises (“Collection Isambert”; 29 volumes, Paris 1822-1833).
 Jurisprudence starting from the late eighteenth century can be found in several series of sources jurisprudentielles, among them the still existing Recueil Dalloz.
 The sheer impact and continuity of the French Revolution and the subsequent incarnations of the French republic is nowhere more clear than in these series, although it might seem a drawback that you cannot not find so easily sources for a more narrow period.
 However, among the eternal questions surrounding the French Revolution is the very question when it ended.
 The French Revolution is the classic case for looking at both continuity and discontinuity, for beginnings and endings which can be seen from an infinite number of angles.
 The material sources of French laws between 1789 and 1795 are the subject of a recent special of the French online journal Clio@Themis.